RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.3_configure.md

 # Setup

-As a preqrequisite to running these labs, you will need access to an OpenShift v4.x cluster as a cluster admin.
-We also assume you have the `oc` client installed and have logged into your cluster with it.
+As a preqrequisite to running these labs, you will need access to an OpenShift v4.x cluster.
+You should also have a few tools installed:

-OpenShift Serverless install can be completely done with Operator Hub webconsole or the CLI - we are going to give you a little taste of both by adding the operator via webconsole and then the rest via CLI
+1.  `oc` OpenShift command line tool
+2.  `kn` Serverless command line tool
+3.  `stern` For viewing logs

 ## Knative Serving
 Knative serving has already been installed for you.
 Verify it now.